CJPLUK/effects-alt-syntax/README.md

 the experimental flag `--enable-eh`.

 > [!WARNING]
-> This does not allow for deferred resumptions.
+> This does not allow for deferred resumptions, see the [deferred-resumption branch](https://github.com/Huawei-Edinburgh-Programming-Languages/effects-alt-syntax/tree/deferred-resumption) for that.

 ## Setup